joel-costigliola/open-source-presentation/PITCHME.md

 * AssertJ is community driven
     * Open to suggestion
-    * Ask for feedback
+    * Ask for community feedback
-    * Lower the barrier for contribution
+    * Lower the barrier for contributors
-* Documentation is important (help people)
+* Documentation is important to help people (javadoc, website)
-    * javadoc
-    * website

 ---

 ## Community